Schools Local Offer

 How will school support my child?

-- If your child has needs related to a specific area of their education eg. Spelling or handwriting then the child will work in a small focus group run by either the teacher or a TA.
+- If your child has needs related to a specific area of their education eg. Spelling or handwriting then the child will work in a small focus group run by either the teacher or a LSA.
 The intervention will vary in length depending on the need.
 All interventions will be regularly reviewed to ensure that they are effective and to inform future planning.

 - Pupil progress meetings are held each term.
 The class teacher meets with the senior leadership team to discuss the progress of pupils in the class.
 This enables people to highlight any potential problems and put in further support or change the support as needed.